To The Victoria Falls

 Bridges and Borders

-The Victoria Falls Bridge continues to be an essential transport and trade link connecting Zambia and Zimbabwe, the busy road and railway crossing accessed through two border control posts on either bank.
-Light pollution from security lighting at the border posts on either side of the bridge continues to be a problem, affecting the nocturnal viewing of the lunar rainbow on both sides of the river.
+The Victoria Falls Bridge remains an essential transport and trade link connecting Zambia and Zimbabwe, the busy road, rail and foot crossing accessed through two border control posts on either bank.
+Recent upgrades to border facilities on both sides have increased light pollution impacts, negatively affecting the nocturnal viewing of the lunar rainbow on both sides of the river.

 The development of the Kazungula Bridge, at an estimated construction cost of $259.3 million and linking Botswana and Zambia, will hopefully divert some of the high volume of freight and other heavy goods vehicles which currently queue daily to clear border controls and cross the Falls Bridge.
 The bridge is currently in the early stages of construction and is planned to open in December 2018.

 Tourists and residents on both sides of the Falls have to go through tedious border formalities, with associated visa restrictions and vehicle charges.
-The introduction of a tourism ‘Univisa’ in December 2014, allowing unrestricted travel on both sides of the river was welcomed by tourists, but was sadly not extended after its initial year-long trial phase, although there are hopes that it may be re-introduced in late 2016 (Victoria Falls Bits and Blogs, June 2016).
+The year-long introduction of a trial tourism ‘Univisa’ in December 2014, allowing unrestricted travel on both sides of the river, was welcomed as a success by tourists and industry.
+After a lapsed period following the trial the Univisa was finally re-introduced in late 2016 (Victoria Falls Bits and Blogs, July 2016).
+An emerging trend in recent years appears to be the growth of day trippers visiting from neighbouring countries of Botswana and Zambia.

 Concerns over high levels of water extraction from the river were highlighted with news stories that the Falls were ‘running dry,’ with especially low water levels over the Eastern Cataract during recent dry seasons.
 An initiative to reduce extraction levels for the hydro-electric power station during these dry periods appears to have been abandoned.
 UNESCO reports estimate that to operate at full capacity the plant requires between 44-87 percent of the typical dry-season flow: